 This volatility moved around a precipitous, but not continuous, decline.
-On May 3, BP was 17 percent below its relative pre-disaster value, while the S&P 500 had changed by less than 1 percent.
-By June 1, BP had lost 32 percent of its relative value, shedding 13 percentage points over the prior weekend.
-Its most volatile day would be June 9, with trading volumes 37 times greater than usual, an 18 percent spread between the day's high and low, and the largest one-day decline in closing value of 15 percent.
+On May 3, BP was 17 percent below its relative pre-disaster value, while the S&P 500 had changed by less than one percent.
+By June 1, BP had lost 32 percent of its relative value, shedding thirteen percentage points over the prior weekend.
+Its most volatile day would be June 9, with trading volumes 37 times greater than usual, an 18 percent spread between the day's high and low, and the largest one-day decline in closing value of fifteen percent.
 The bottom would come two weeks later, on June 25, when BP's market capitalization would be just over half its pre-disaster value.
-The trading volume and high-low spread for that day were greatly reduced from the high volatility two weeks earlier.
+The trading volume and high-low spread for that day were much reduced from the high volatility from two weeks early.
 There was a much tighter consensus among market participants about where the price of BP ought to go.

-Over the next 20 days, the company would recover about 20 percent of its relative pre-disaster value, effectively returning to the value established on June 1.
+Over the next twenty days, the company would recover about 20 percent of its relative predisaster value, effectively returning to the value established on June 1.
+BP's capitalization would fluctuate around this relative value for over a year and a half.
+It would take until the end of August for both trading volumes and daily price spreads to return to relatively stable levels.